Subacromial syndrome

 - Medications: Pain relievers and nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve pain and inflammation.

 - Ultrasound-guided injections: This is a medical technique used to treat musculoskeletal pain.
 It involves injecting medications (such as corticosteroids) into a specific area of the body, guided by ultrasound.
-This allows for greater precision in injection placement, reduces the risk of side effects, and improves treatment effectiveness.
-They can be used to treat conditions such as subacromial shoulder syndrome, as well as arthritis, lower back pain, tendonitis, and others.
+This allows for greater precision in injection placement, reduces the risk of side effects, and improves the effectiveness of the treatment.
+(See article on suprascapular nerve block and ultrasound-guided injection of the subacromial bursa of the shoulder)

-- Lifestyle changes: Avoiding or reducing activities that cause shoulder pain and discomfort, modifying poor posture or techniques, and ensuring good overall posture.
+- Lifestyle Changes: Avoiding or reducing activities that cause shoulder pain and discomfort, modifying improper posture or techniques, and ensuring good posture in general.

-- In severe cases where conservative treatment has not been effective, surgical treatment may be necessary.
-However, surgery is only considered as a last resort, as most cases can be successfully treated with conservative treatments.
+In severe cases, where conservative treatment has not been effective, surgical treatment may be necessary.
+However, surgery is only considered a last resort, as most cases can be successfully treated with conservative treatments.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.